MuhammedDuzgun/fukantin/README.md

 * Users can make comments, called replies, on posts shared by other users.
 * Users can use their own names or create anonymous accounts

+# Web API features
+* CRUD operations for all entities
+* Spring Data JPA and Hibernate
+* Pagination and sorting support
+* DTO (Data Transfer Object)
+* Used Model Mapper to convert Entity to DTO or DTO to Entity
+* Custom exception handler mechanism
+* Spring validation
+* Authentication & Authorization
+* JWT Token
+* Documentation with SpringDoc-OpenAPI - Swagger

 ### Instructions
 * Fork this repository
 * Clone the forked repository